How to Grow Sunflowers: The Complete Guide

 Print Friendly and PDF

 With bright blooms that go all summer, sunflowers are heat-tolerant, resistant to pests, and attractive to pollinators.
-Harvest the seeds in late summer and fall for a healthy snack or for the birds!
+Harvest the seeds in late summer and fall for a healthy snack, or feed them to the birds!
 Learn how to plant, grow, and care for sunflowers.

 About Sunflowers